Brenda-Chuang/Brenda-s-Portfolio/README.md

 ## Problem Statement

-This project aims to provide insights into various aspects of pre-owned vehicle stocking, including the top makes and models in stock, common vehicle features, customer preferences, pricing dynamics, and depreciation rates. <br/>
+This project aims to provide insights into various aspects of pre-owned vehicle stocking, including the top makes and models in stock, common vehicle features, customer preferences, pricing and depreciation analysis. <br/>

 Specifically, the analysis aims to address the following questions:<br/>

 - Vehicle Stocking analysis:
 1. What are the Top 8 makes of the in-stock vehicle?
-2. What are the most common features of the vehicles in stock (Fuel type, transmission, drivetrain, Colour and body type)?
+2. What are the most common features of the vehicles in stock (Fuel type, transmission, drivetrain, Colour, and body type)?
 - Vehicle Views analysis:
 1. Which make and model combinations are most popular based on views, and do they align with the current inventory levels?
 2. What are the most viewed odometer ranges for the top makes and models?